xlladdins/xll/docs/Excel4Macros/TERMINATE.md

 Channel\_num    is the number returned by a previously run INITIATE function.
 Channel\_num identifies a DDE channel to close.

-If TERMINATE is not successful, it returns the \#VALUE! error value.
+If TERMINATE is not successful, it returns the \#VALUE\! error value.

 **Related Functions**